firestranded/USW-Responses/responses/shaders.md

 To use shaders on the USW, you'll want to install Iris.
 Iris is a __fabric__ mod that is recommended with Sodium.

-### Installing Iris as a launcher profile (like optifine)
+### Installing Iris as a Launcher Profile (Like Optifine)

-first, head over to [iris' website](https://irisshaders.net/download)
+First, head over to [iris' website](https://irisshaders.net/download).

-hit download universal jar, double click on the .jar when it opens
+Click "Download Universal Jar", and double click on the .jar when it finishes downloading.

-> for linux/mac you may have to right click on it and set it as an executable
+> For linux/mac you may have to right click on it and set it as an executable.

-next:

-**1:** make sure you're on the "client tab"
+**1:** Make sure you're on the "Client" tab.

-**2:** select 1.19.2 or above
+**2:** Select 1.19.2 or above.

-**3:** make sure "create profile" is ticked
+**3:** Make sure "Create Profile" is ticked.

-**4:** hit install
+**4:** Click "Install"

 ![](https://cdn.discordapp.com/attachments/1048409910007832707/1048409912843194388/image.png)

-after you've done that, make sure to set your launcher to use iris, and you'll be set
+After you've done that, make sure to set your launcher to use iris, and you'll be set.

 ![](https://cdn.discordapp.com/attachments/1048409910007832707/1048411087927779428/image.png)